dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

         new-foo {
             description = "Replace the old foo routes with new ones."

-            available-versions = [
+            available-versions = [ 1, 2 ]
-                1, 2
-            ]
+            default-version = 1
+            enabled-by-default = yes
+            override-allowed = yes

+            expiration-date = "2021-12-01T00:00:00Z"

             developer-emails = [
                 "A developer <a.developer@example.org>"
             ]

-            expiration-date = "2021-12-01T00:00:00Z"
-            enabled-by-default = yes
-            default-version = 1
-            override-allowed = yes
         }

         fast-bar {
             description = "Replace the slower, more accurate bar route with a faster, less accurate one."

+            available-versions = [ 1 ]
+            default-version = 1
+            enabled-by-default = no
+            override-allowed = yes

             developer-emails = [
                 "A developer <a.developer@example.org>"
             ]

-            enabled-by-default = no
-            override-allowed = yes
         }
     }
 }
 ```

-All fields are required except `available-versions`, `default-version`, and `expiration-date`.
+All fields are required except `expiration-date`.
+Each feature toggle must have

-If `available-versions` is provided, `default-version` is required, and vice versa.
-Version numbers must be an ascending sequence of consecutive integers starting from 1.
+at least one version number.
+Version numbers must be an ascending sequence of consecutive
+integers starting from 1.

 If `expiration-date` is provided, it must be an [`xsd:dateTimeStamp`](http://www.datypic.com/sc/xsd11/t-xsd_dateTimeStamp.html).
 All feature toggles
 should have expiration dates except for long-lived ops toggles like `fast-bar` above.